dermatz/vscode-ext-awesome-projects/README.md

     - Use the "Add Project" button to add new projects.
     - Click on a project to open it.
     - Use the refresh button to update the list of projects.
+    - Manage project URLs directly from the sidebar by clicking on the project and editing the URLs.
+    - Assign custom colors to projects for better organization.
+    - Create shortcuts for quick access to frequently used projects.

 ## Settings